MarkXA/nidevconf/content/volunteers.md

 4. Keep time of the presentation
 5. Inform the speaker of the time left in 10, 5 and 1 minutes signs
 6. Engage with the audience to ask questions (if suitable for the speaker/track)
-7. Always have a question for the speaker, in case there are no questions from the audience
-8. Inform the audience that discussion items can be added to the Open Space
-9. Announce fire escape procedure at the start of session in the room
+7. Announce fire escape procedure at the start of session in the room (no fire drills scheduled; assembly point location; point out fire exits)
-10. Handle inappropriate questions or comments within the room (and coordinate with the monitor to ensure reporting to the Info Desk, where required).
+8. Handle inappropriate questions or comments within the room (and coordinate with the monitor to ensure reporting to the Info Desk, where required).
 Please do be aware that some attendees may struggle with social cues and public boundaries of propriety, and resolving swiftly through a firm, direct and gentle approach may be more effective than either an evasive or abrasive approach.
-11. Ensure speakers who do not wish to be recorded or photographed are not (by audience or official photographer)
+9. Ensure speakers who do not wish to be recorded or photographed are not (by audience or official photographer)
-12. Ensure speakers use both the induction loop and recording microphones
+10. Ensure speakers use both the induction loop and recording microphones
-13. If you have not seen a particular speaker during the day, and it is 5 minutes away from their talk, ask your room monitor to find Art!
+11. If you have not seen a particular speaker during the day, and it is 5 minutes away from their talk, ask your room monitor to find Art!
+12. Get a SIGNATURE on the AV waiver, and give cup (WiFi is at registration desk)

 ## Tasks